 In this course, students will analyze the utility of productivity tools, databases, and computerized systems in their learning process.
-They will distinguish basic technological concepts, the cycle of information processing and its devices, and the function of computer programs.
+They will distinguish basic concepts of technology, the information processing cycle, its devices, and the function of computer programs.
 In addition, they will examine basic aspects related to the services, security, privacy, and ethics of the internet, as well as to assistive technology.
 Furthermore, they will demonstrate technological competencies by using digital tools for creating documents in word, presentation, and electronic spreadsheet processors.